The Tip Jar

 Mary Mallory: Hollywood Heights – A Perfect Villain

 Photo: “Rasputin and the Empress,” with Gustav von Seyffertitz, center, with Ethel Barrymore, Edward Arnold, John Barrymore, Tad Alexander and Lionel Barrymore.
 Photo listed on EBay.
 Bidding starts at $9.99.
-One of the best villains of the silent screen also … Continue reading
+Note: This is an encore post from 2011.
+One of … Continue reading

 Posted in 1943, Found on EBay, Hollywood, Hollywood Heights, Mary Mallory, Obituaries, Stage